 - Whilst it's important that the firm offers what you're seeking (salary, benefits, work life balance, travel opportunities), it's important that you set your priorities right in that 30-40 minutes window — making them want to hire YOU.
 So your job is to make it as patently clear to the interviewer as possible what you can bring to the table and why they should hire you.
 How can you add value?
 Why should they hire you?
 Give examples where you have added value in your previous work experience or (if you are interviewing for a graduate role, during your studies or sports, musical or other activities or past times).

 Always remember that first impressions count and the first interview may be the only opportunity you have to sell your strengths.

 Even if the interviewing company has a casual dress code, err on the side of caution by dressing professionally and conservatively.
+These are

 - avoid a mismatch of clothing, wear matching 2 piece suits (mid-dark grey or dark blue are the safest options for legal, accounting and other related professional roles, as are black shoes for male and female interviewees);